Why LGBTQ+ Youth Face More Problems In School

 Some teachers even participated in or tacitly encouraged homophobic and transphobic mockery and peer victimization.
 Not only can this type of behavior from faculty and staff encourage bullying by students, but it can also negatively affect academic achievement, well-being, and self-esteem.

-Mental and behavioral health of queer students
+Mental health of queer students

 The prevalence of bullying and discrimination against students with non-traditional sexualities or gender identities may contribute to a variety of negative mental health effects and physical health outcomes.
 CDC reports on youth and adolescent health show that LGBTQIA+ students are more likely to: